-The seventh Annual Report outlining the work of the National Catholic Safeguarding Commission (NCSC) and the Catholic Safeguarding Advisory Service (CSAS) has been released.
+The eighth Annual Report outlining the work of the National Catholic Safeguarding Commission (NCSC) and the Catholic Safeguarding Advisory Service (CSAS) has been released.

-This is the 11th year we have collected and published safeguarding data.
-The NCSC is overseeing the introduction of a national electronic recording system of data.
+Pilot Scheme – This is the 12th year we have collected and published safeguarding data.
+The NCSC is overseeing the piloting of a national electronic recording system of data

 A copy of the annual report can be downloaded from the top right corner of this page or below:

 The National Catholic Safeguarding Commission (NCSC) is an independent body working within the framework of the Catholic Church in England and Wales.
 It is mandated by the Conference of Bishops and Conference of Religious Congregations and has accountability across Dioceses and Religious Congregations to ensure that standards are met and policies are implemented.